 Your Pharmacist Can Help with Flu Questions

-Healthcare professionals play a critical role in identifying and reporting influenza.
-Talking to your pharmacist will allow you to learn about recommended treatment plans and discuss any underlying issues or conditions that might need more attention.
+Pharmacists play a critical role in treating influenza.
+Talk to your pharmacist about the recommended treatment plan, according to your symptoms, and discuss any underlying issues or conditions that might require more attention.

-With flu season right around the corner, it is important to be prepared for you and those around you who may be at a higher risk of experiencing flu-related complications.
+With flu season right around the corner, it is important to be prepared—for yourself and for your loved ones who may be at higher risk of flu-related complications.

 The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.